-On the hunt for a pear shape diamond engagement ring?
-Get everything you need to know about shopping this unique diamond shape online.
+On the hunt for pear shaped engagement rings?
+Get everything you need to know about shopping this unique diamond shape.

 By Stephanie Dore